 Banner made by @doitlikeadude92

 DISCLAIMER: THE MATERIAL IN THIS FANFICTION IS INAPPROPRIATE FOR READERS UNDER THE AGE OF 17.
-PLEASE KNOW I DO NOT CONDONE OR ENCOURAGE THIS SORT OF RELATIONSHIP IN ANY WAY.
+PLEASE KNOW I DO NOT CONDONE OR ENCOURAGE THIS SORT OF ABUSIVE RELATIONSHIP IN ANY WAY.
 THIS WRITING IS STRICTLY FOR ENTERTAINMENT PURPOSES ONLY AND THE MALE LEAD BEARS NO LIKENESS TO THE REAL HARRY STYLES APART FROM PHYSICAL APPEARANCE.

 Please credit me or I’ll report you.
 You know who you are.